ISAITB/docs-itb-ta/source/login/index.rst

 Logging in without EU Login
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case EU Login is not enabled for your test bed you will be using username and password based accounts.
+In case EU Login is not enabled for your Test Bed you will be using username and password based accounts.
 The login screen
 in this case requires you to provide:

 * Your account's **username**.